-The arbitration process can be very beneficial, but how much will arbitration costs be?
+How much does arbitration cost?
 Beginning in the latter part of the 20th century, Americans sought relief from costly and time-consuming litigation, with Fortune 1000 companies leading the way.
 Civil litigation was a rich person’s game that even rich people didn’t want to play.

 Elements of cost

-There are many elements of cost in arbitration.
-The easiest way to review all of them is to consider the process that exIsts in two arbitral institutions with worldwide operations: JAMS and the American Arbitration Association (AAA).
-Both are highly successful, full-service organizations.
+There are many elements of cost in arbitration cases.
+The easiest way to review all of them is to consider the process that exists in two arbitral institutions with worldwide operations: JAMS and the American Arbitration Association (AAA).
 It is certainly possible to arbitrate more cheaply with an unaffiliated neutral, such as a senior attorney in private practice.
-But such a person is not likely to offer the full range of support available from a large provider of arbitration services.
+However, such a person is not likely to offer the full range of support available from a large provider of arbitration services.

 Potential costs are:

 D. Administrative cost

 H. Attorneys’ fees

 The filing fee for court cases is usually a few hundred dollars per party and can be waived in cases of financial hardship.
 Arbitration costs are usually the same regardless of the type of case.
 In contrast, filing arbitration fees can be quite substantial and vary by type of case and amount of controversy.